Eight found alive after more than 40 hours trapped in buried hotel

 Earlier, fire brigade spokesman Luca Cari told Reuters that authorities were "talking to them."

-Up to 30 people, including an unspecified number of children, were reported missing after an avalanche buried the four-star Hotel Rigopiano in Farindola on Wednesday.
+Up to 30 people, including an unspecified number of children, were reported missing after an avalanche buried the four-star resort on Wednesday.

 Two people who were outside of the building when the avalanche struck were rescued Thursday.
 Rescuers have also found two bodies.